Notre Dame de France: Artwork

 Over the entrance is a bas relief carving of Our Lady of Mercy (1953) by Georges-Laurent Saupique.

 The tapestry behind the main altar is by Dom Robert, a Benedictine monk of the En-Calcat Abbey, on the theme of Paradise on earth, with references to the Creation and to Wisdom, the New Eve.
 The quotation is from the book of Proverbs.

 The Lady Chapel contains murals by Jean Cocteau (1960) depicting the Annunciation, Crucifixion and Assumption.
 The murals were restored in 2012.
 The wooden board that was painted by Cocteau was removed to reveal the mosaic of the Nativity (1954) by Boris Anrep on the altar; the Cocteau painting remains on display on an adjacent wall.

 There is a modern altarpiece showing 'The Flight of Holy Family into Egypt' by Timur D'Vatz (2016).

-Organ
+Pipe organ

 The organ was built by August Gern in 1868.
 It was enlarged in 1938 by J. W. Walker & Sons Ltd, dismantled during the 1940 blitz of London and rebuilt in 1955 by J.W.
 Walker & Sons.
 It was renovated in 1986 and modernised and refurbished by B.C.
 Shepherd & Son in 2010.